focus-editor/focus/LOG.md

 - Add horizontal scrollbar

 - Fix the whole word matching when creating new cursors (underscore seems to be considered not a word char, but inconsistently)
-- Don't show deleted buffers in the open file dialog, unless there's an editor already open for them

 - Strip trailing whitespace on save
 - Ctrl + [ and Ctrl + ] to indent lines